Beloth/Ostston-Work/Notes/Next Session.md

 * You are directed to one of the castle towers.
   * Archanist Shaniera's office/study.
-    * She mutters a spell.
+    * Her hand hovers over a trinket on her desk.
+Looks like a representation of Mystra the Goddess of magic (Mystra (pronounced: /ˈmɪstrɑː/ MISS-trah), the Mother of all Magic, was a greater deity and the second incarnation of the goddess of magic, sybol 8 pointed star within a circle).
+She mutters a spell.
       * Passive perception DC 10
         * all noise from the outside stops
       * Motions you to be quite